-SECTION 4.
-QUALITY MANAGEMENT
+- SECTION 4.
+QUALITY MANAGEMENT ER 1110-3-12

+- GUIDANCE: Should be project specific.

-BACKGROUND: Quality Management must address both Quality Control and Quality Assurance processes for in-house and contracted work, to include review team members, schedules, and budgets to accommodate each type of review throughout the project lifecycle.
+- BACKGROUND: Quality Management must address both Quality Control and Quality Assurance processes for in-house and contracted work, to include review team members, schedules, and budgets to accommodate each type of review throughout the project lifecycle.
 While each plan may be based on a generic template managed by the district, they need to be tailored as necessary and the schedule, budget, risks, and special considerations should be project specific.